ziginfo/OpenStageControl-Layouts/AbletonLiveOSC/README.md

 ---
 #### The actual Version of my layout is  v2.4
-Just added a Tab for Device-Parameters !
+Just added a Tab and a Popup-Window for Device-Parameters !
 And I integrated now all CSS-Style-Rules directly into the template.
 So it should not more be necessary to load an external CSS-File.
 Added Color-Feedback and some other features...
 Added two new Tabs for Keyboard and DrumPad and some new Feedback-Features for Clips and Scenes ...